pedroandrade1977/Hubitat-LinktapMQTT/README.md

 Linktap provides the option to have both cloud (App) and local (MQTT) integrations active.
 While several features work, especially related to device status and watering start/stop, simultaneous control through the two methods can create behavior inconsistencies, especially in what refers to registration/deletion of end devices. **If you intend to keep the cloud integration active when setting up local integration, I strongly recommend that you setup all devices through the app only, and not through Hubitat.**

-The following features are supported by the Linktap gateway firmware, but not implemented in the Hubitat driver:
+The following feature are supported by the Linktap gateway firmware, but not implemented in the Hubitat driver:
-1. Other types of watering plans (e.g. Calendar, 7-day, Odd-even, Interval, Month).
+- Other types of watering plans (e.g. Calendar, 7-day, Odd-even, Interval, Month).
 The input parameters for setting up these types of plans are complex and not suited to Hubitat UI, Rule Machine, etc..
 If someone has a specific need, happy to evaluate the possibility of implementing some of these in the future.
-2. Provide local rainfall data to gateway (I intend to try to use local Personal Weather Station data but haven’t gotten around to look into this yet)
-3. Notification of skipped watering due to rain (to be done in a future release)

 The following features are not currently supported by the Linktap gateway firmware through MQTT integration:
 1. Eco mode